mbcx3psw/mbcx3psw.github.io/familyHistory.md

 ## Swendell - London, Soldiering and Bradford

-<a href="/swendell/William-Sewell-Swendell"> William Sewell Swendell</a>.
+<a href="/swendell/William-Sewell-Swendell"> William Sewell Swendell (1781 - 1844)</a>.
 My great, great, great grandfather.
-Solicitor's clerk and mason.
+Solicitor's clerk, mason and serial writer of letters to the King.

-<a href="/swendell/Henry-James-Humphrey-Swendell"> Henry James Humphrey Swendell</a>.
+<a href="/swendell/Henry-James-Humphrey-Swendell"> Henry James Humphrey Swendell (1830 - 1896)</a>.
 My great, great grandfather and son of William Sewell Swendell.
 Member of the Rifle Brigade and Crimean War veteran.

-<a href="/swendell/Frederick-Augustus-Swendell-Letter"> Frederick Augustus Swendell</a>.
+<a href="/swendell/Frederick-Augustus-Swendell-Letter"> Frederick Augustus Swendell (1820 - 1836)</a>.
 Elder brother of Henry James Humphrey Swendell and son of William Sewell Swendell.
 Charged with stealing a sheet and sent to Australia as a convict.

+<a href="/swendell/William-Swendell-Letter"> William Swendell (1808 - ?)</a>.
+Eldest son of William Sewell Swendell from his first marriage to Elizabeth Benjamin.
+Charged with stealing a hankerchief and sentenced to be sent to Australia as a convict.

 <a href="/swendell/Love-And-Lodging"> How lodging in the early twentieth century lead to three marriages</a>.

 ## Rubery - Bloxwich Shopkeepers

-<a href="/rubery/Moses-Thomas-Rubery-Confirming-A-Family-Story"> Moses Thomas Rubery</a>.
+<a href="/rubery/Moses-Thomas-Rubery-Confirming-A-Family-Story"> Moses Thomas Rubery (1840 - 1879)</a>.
 My great, great grandfather.
 Grocer.